nodejs/node/doc/guides/collaborator-guide.md

 All fixes must have a test case which demonstrates the defect.
 The test should fail before the change, and pass after the change.

-Do not land any pull requests without a passing (green or yellow) CI run.
+Do not land any pull requests without the necessary passing CI runs.
-A green GitHub Actions CI result is required.
-A passing [Jenkins CI](https://ci.nodejs.org/) is also required if PR contains changes that will affect the `node` binary.
-This is critical as GitHub Actions CI does not cover all the environments supported by Node.js.
+A passing (green) GitHub Actions CI result is required.
+A passing (green or yellow) [Jenkins CI](https://ci.nodejs.org/) is also required if the pull request contains changes that will affect the `node` binary.
+This is because GitHub Actions CI does not cover all the environments supported by Node.js.

 <details>
 <summary>Changes that affect the `node` binary</summary>